Bank of Japan Headquarters 日本銀行 本店

 Tour the interior of Japan's central bank, including the vault

 The imposing Bank of Japan is outwardly emblematic of a bygone era of money in the country, but it still sets the financial pace.
-The headquarters include a 120-year-old neo-Baroque structure that's still in use.
+The main building is a 120-year-old classical-style stone structure that's still in use.

 The Bank of Japan is the bank responsible for issuing the yen